Para-abelian varieties and Albanese maps: Introduction

 \begin{maintheorem} {\rm (see Thm.\ \ref{criterion albanese})} Assumptions as above.
 If $\Pic^\tau_{X/S}$ admits a family of maximal abelian subvarieties, then there is an Albanese map $f:X\ra\Alb_{X/S}$.
 Moreover, it is universal for morphisms into families of para-abelian varieties, equivariant with respect to actions of group spaces, and commutes with base-change. \end{maintheorem}

 If the base scheme $S$ is integral, and the generic fiber of $\Pic^\tau_{X/S}\ra S$ is proper, all assumptions are satisfied at least on some dense open set $U$, over which the Albanese map thus exists.
 If $S$ is the spectrum of a field $k$ we get for each proper algebraic space $X$ with $h^0(\O_X)=1$ unconditional results.
 Note that $X$ may be reducible, non-reduced, or non-schematic, and the ground field $k$ is arbitrary.
-It would be possible to develop the theory where the base $S$ itself is an algebraic space rather then a scheme, but for the sake of exposition we refrain from doing so.
+Building on this, the second author has treated the case of non-proper algebraic spaces over ground fields \cite{Schroeer 2022}.
+Furthermore, the existence of sign involutions on para-abelian varieties are studied in \cite{Bergqvist; Dang; Schroeer 2023}.

 To establish the above result we develop a theory of \emph{para-abelian varieties}, which is of independent interest.
 Apparently, the name was coined by Grothendieck (\cite{FGA VI}, Theorem 3.3), but did not gain widespread use.
 Again it is crucial to work in the relative setting: A \emph{family of para-abelian varieties} is a smooth proper morphism $P\ra S$ such that for each point $s\in S$, there is a field extension $k$ of the residue field $\kappa(s)$ such that $P \otimes k$ admits the structure of an abelian variety. \emph{Note that our definition does not involve any a priori torsor structure.} However, we show in Section \ref{Equivariance} that a certain inertia subsheaf in $\Aut_{P/S}$ is a family of abelian varieties, which a posteriori yields a torsor structure.